cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_1.md

 			- The debtor may pay any one of the solidary creditors; but if any demand, judicial or extrajudicial, has been made by one of them, payment should be made to him.
 (1142a)
 		- **ARTICLE 1215.**
 		  collapsed:: true
-			- Novation, compensation, confusion or remission of the debt, made by any of the solidary creditors or with any of the solidary debtors, shall extinguish the obligation, without prejudice to the provisions of ((c1fa8cec-cf7c-4ed9-9c2a-482ff5ce5f94))
+			- [[Novation]], compensation, confusion or remission of the debt, made by any of the solidary creditors or with any of the solidary debtors, shall extinguish the obligation, without prejudice to the provisions of ((c1fa8cec-cf7c-4ed9-9c2a-482ff5ce5f94))
 			- The creditor who may have executed any of these acts, as well as he who collects the debt, shall be liable to the others for the share in the obligation corresponding to them.
 (1143)
 		- **ARTICLE 1216.**
 		  collapsed:: true